react-dnd/react-dnd/packages/docsite/markdown/docs/03 Using Hooks/useDrop.md

 # useDrop

 The `useDrop` hook provides a way for you to wire in your component into the DnD system as a _drop target_.
-By passing in a specification object into the `useDrop` hook, you can specify including what types of data items the drop-target will `accept`, what props to `collect`, and more.
+By passing in a specification into the `useDrop` hook, you can specify including what types of data items the drop-target will `accept`, what props to `collect`, and more.
 This function returns an array containing a ref to attach to the Drop Target node and the collected props.

 ```jsx
 import { useDrop } from 'react-dnd'